oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-5-build-L1-light-node.md

 Immediately after startup, the block synchronization process takes place.
 The progress of synchronization can be checked with the following command.

-Please check installed directory, and write the command below to check sync:
+Please check the installed directory, and write the command below to check sync:

 ```
 $ sudo -u geth geth attach ipc:/home/geth/.ethereum/geth.ipc --exec eth.syncing